pedroyan/solidity-coverage-issue/README.md

 ## Interesting notes
-If you comment out the Campaign Governor contract, the problem goes away - which might indicate that the tests are raising network activity and raising fees as a result
+If you comment out the Campaign Governor test, the problem goes away - which might indicate that the tests are raising network activity and raising fees as a result